 Age 5 & Under

-To be eligible for group rate admission, you must meet the following criteria:
+To be eligible for group rate admission you must make a reservation and meet the following criteria:

 • Have a group of at least 15 guests